Installing Electric Floor Heat: The First Step

 Once you’ve completed these tests and entered the information on the card you’re ready to install the wire.
 Please keep in mind that you’ll have to repeat these tests two more times and record the results to keep your radiant floor heat warranty intact.
 In fact, it’s not a bad idea to run these tests every day.

 Two Tips for the Extra Cautious

 The Electric Floor Heat Alarm

-They do make alarms for these floor heating systems and you may even have one included in your electric floor heat supplies.
+They do make alarms for these floor heating systems, such as the Suntouch Loudmouth, and you may even have one included in your electric floor heat supplies.
 It’s a good idea to hook one of these up to your heat wires.
 A blaring alarm indicates the heating wire was damaged.
 I know that you won’t be happy about damaging the heating wire.
 But at least knowing exactly where it’s damaged means that you can fix the break.
 By the way, repair kits are made just for this purpose.

 Also, make sure to turn the switch off on these alarms if you try to test the floor heat cable.
 Otherwise, you’ll get a skewed result while testing the wire with it hooked into this device.

 Oftentimes installers will install two heat sensors in a radiant heat installation just in case one of them fails.
 Although it’s rare these do fail from time to time and the only fix is to pull up the tile and install a new one.
 Not a fun task to say the least.
 You would hook up only one of the sensor wires.
 Consider the second wire a spare and good insurance.

 I always take a sharpie and mark both ends of the wire as black.
 Not only the end that gets installed in the floor but also the end that gets wired into the stat.
 That way I know which one is which in my photos of the floor.